utdal/py-mfdca/unit_testing/readme.md

+The data used in the DCA computation via the MATLAB script given a set of input sequences.

+The same input sequences are used as input for py-mfdca, and the methods are compared at various points in the computation.

+*****

 Reasons for discrepencies:

 - condition number on C matrix is high (~3000), so the inversion step is sensitive to numerical differences.